-Predicted actual temperature below 25-degrees; rain or snow; wet or slick roads; or steady winds above 30 M.P.H. at start time will cancel a ride.
+Predicted rain, wet or slick roads; or steady winds above 30 M.P.H. at start time.

 The B-SIG coordinator will make every effort to make a cancellation decision in time to "get the word out" to all, realizing that some participants come from out of town and need to be on the road very early.
 If in doubt about the status of a particular ride, check the NYCC online Message Board.
-If a ride is cancelled on Saturday, the ride will be re-scheduled to Sunday-usually at the same time and place.
+If a Saturday ride is cancelled the ride will be re-scheduled for Sunday-usually at the same time and place.